Surfboards are temperamental. They collect dings, bumps, and scratches, and they are also vulnerable to heat damage.

 Should You Buy a Board Bag or Sock?

-There is room for both a surfboard sock and a travel bag in your collection, giving you maximum board protection inside the home and on your travels.
+There is room for both a surfboard sock and a travel bag in your collection, giving you maximum surfboard protection inside the home and on your travels.

-Surfboard bags are essential if you’re taking your board over long distances, such as train rides, plane journeys, and road trips.
-The shoulder strap makes them easier to carry and the additional protection means you don’t need to worry about minor dings and scratches ruining your board.
+Surfboard bags are essential if you’re taking your surfboard over long distances, such as train rides, traveling by plane, and road trips.
+The shoulder strap makes them easier to carry and the additional protection means you don’t need to worry about minor dings and scratches ruining your surfboard.

 Summary: Surfboard Bag vs Surfboard Sock